dobariyaumangi/react_practical/README.md

 A React-based dashboard using Ant Design that allows users to upload Excel files and visualize budget vs. actual spending.

+## XLSX
+ - Add new column (Id) for perform Update operation on rows
+ - use file which i have provided in public folder

 ## Features

 - Excel file upload (.xlsx/.xls)